 - The gameplay gets repetitive after some time in Sniper Elite 4.

-- The storyline is not interesting enough to keep the player engaged throughout the game.
+- The storyline is not interesting enough.

 9. This War Of Mine